 Gifted from Egypt to Spain in 1968 in thanks for Spain’s contributions to saving historic sites that would be flooded when the Aswan High Dam was completed, it originally stood in Egypt’s Nile Valley since the 4th century BCE, when King Adijalamani built the temple dedicated to the Egyptian gods Ammon and Isis in Nubia, near to Abu Symbel.

 The temple was dismantled stone by stone and transferred to Madrid where it was rebuilt following the original plan where the old barrack Cuartel de la Montaña, destroyed during the Spanish Civil War, was located.
 Currently is a park, (Parque del Oeste) , and the temple is surrounded by a pool that reflects its image.
 It is striking by day and famously magnificent at sunset.
-The park is on a hilltop allowing for panoramic views of Madrid.
+This zone of the park is on a hilltop allowing for panoramic views of Madrid.

 By day, tourists frequent the temple while noisy wild quaker parakeets originally from Argentina shriek in the tops of the surrounding chestnut trees.
 At night, a different crowd arrives: young people drinking in preparation for a night on the town.
 Vendors snake through clumps of 20-somethings sitting on the grass to offer cans of beer for a couple of euros—mildly illegal, but apparently without repercussion.
 The temple is lit golden at night, shining beautifully over this buzzing scene, and the lights of the royal palace are visible in the distance.